 Program Completion Requirements

-To be eligible to graduate, candidates must meet all of the requirements for Summative Decision Point IV as listed below:
+To be eligible to graduate, candidates must meet all of the requirements for Summative Decision Point IV (Information also listed on the back of Advising Sheet PDFs below under Forms & Manuals) as listed below:

 - Completed and satisfactorily passed all coursework in professional education including Specific Methods and Student Teaching with no grade less than a 2.0 (C) and GPA of at least 2.75